 Contains lots of Zinc oxide (20%) and Lanolin, both which are great.
 Contains other ingredients like calamine that I haven't found research on related to diaper rash.
 I have heard great results about this from a few people who have had severe diaper rashes.

 This is a cream that has zinc oxide and lanolin, which are great.
 It also contains calamine (like the calmoseptine) and some other ingredients that I haven't found research on.
 I have also heard feedback from this product that it worked well on a moderate rash.

 Katie Ramirez, RN, BSN, CLC

 Katie Ramirez is a Registered Nurse, Certified Lactation Counselor, and Coach for parents of babies and toddlers.
 She has spent more than a decade serving patients at major university hospitals such as Vanderbilt University and Penn State University Medical Centers.
 Katie now spends her time supporting and empowering parents of babies and toddlers as owner and coach for Born Happy.

-Katie is the proud mother of two beautiful children, Roberto (age 5), and Veronica (age 3).
+Katie is the proud mother of two beautiful children, Roberto (age 9), and Veronica (age 7).
 She has a passion for health, wellness, and happy children, and believes that, with the necessary knowledge and support, all parents can live happy.

 Empowering and Supporting Parents of Babies and Toddlers

 I provide individualized coaching and support to parents of babies and toddlers.

 I specialize in baby and toddler sleeping, breastfeeding, eating, behavior, and developing.

 Contact me today for a free consultation!